scantist/user-docs/docs/en-US/Application-Security-Testing-Solution/index.md

 <hr class="thick" />

-{{companyConfig.COMPANY_NAME}} supports various application security testing solutions to help you address different risks.
+{{companyConfig.APP_NAME}} supports various application security testing solutions to help you address different risks.
 When triggering a new scan, you have the option to choose from different methods.
 To learn more, please refer to the table below and select the corresponding methods.

 <table>
     <thead>